Convert Documents to Images API: Complete Tutorial & Best Practices

 --data-binary "@/path/to/your/sample.docx"

-Step 2: Render Document to JPG Images
+Step 2: Convert Your Document to JPG Images

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/view" \